Docs

 Upload a document

-The upload method will take care of uploading the source file to Lara and to start the translation process.
+The upload method will take care of uploading the source file to Lara and starting the translation process.

 Request